varunsingh3000/false-premise-project/README.md

 `PROMPT_PATH`: Path to the prompts

-`SIMILARITY_THRESHOLD`: Similarity threshold value for FPDAR FP Detection
+`SIMILARITY_THRESHOLD`: Similarity threshold value for FPDAR FP Detection.
+To generate the results for the Baseline method, the threshold can be set to `0.0`

 `TEMPERATURE`: Temperature setting for LLM